 I knew that I could swim farther and faster and still return because Chopin and planted the seed that it is o.k. for some women not to want to be mothers.
 They are beautiful as individuals and worthy of respect.

 Maybe these women have more time for contemplation and diving deep.
 Perhaps they might be one of the ones helping you transition to the other side because they don’t have children to run home to that day.
 Maybe they are they are the ones who stay up the long nights with you in hospice.
 Possibly they are the ones who spend trying evenings on the phone with CPS, working to find a way to keep their students safe when other teachers didn’t even bother to ask what was going on in the lives of these students.
-And, maybe, someday, our country might have a female president who chose not to have kids.
+And, maybe, someday, our country might have a female president who didn’t have kids.

 I’m not saying that mothers can’t also do these things.
 I’m saying that not having kids does give a person time to help the world in ways that others might spend time with their children.
 Those who don’t have kids have societal value, and it is a shame people don’t automatically realize this.

 Compassion: Not having kids makes you more of a target of disgust, pity, anger, and other societal judgement.
 I have deep compassion for the mothers and fathers of this world.
-It is an incredibly difficult job to do well, and I applaud those that do and those who are trying their best.
+It is an incredibly difficult job to do well, and I applaud those who do and those who are trying their best.
 I have deep compassion for divorced parents trying to fashion the best possible life for their child and dealing with a difficult ex-wife or ex-husband, or even reasonable one.